-You’ll make this recipe many times since it’s the fastest and easiest way to make pork chops in the oven.
-In only 5 minutes, you’ll prep everything to cook and in 10-12 minutes this recipe will be done and ready to eat.
-And the butter sauce it’s super easy to make as well.
+You’ll make this pork chop recipe many times since it’s the fastest and easiest way to make pork chops in the oven.
+In only 5 minutes, you’ll prep everything, and in 10-12 minutes, this baked pork chops will be done and ready to eat.
+And the butter sauce is super easy to make as well.

-Easy ingredients to make this Baked Pork Chops recipe:
+ingredients to make this Baked Pork Chops

 What’s the best way to cook pork chops?

 In my opinion, the best way to make juicy and tender baked pork chops is by searing them on the stove using a cast iron pan and then finish cooking them in the oven.

 Subscribe for new recipes & a free e-cookbook

 The reason is that the pork chops will have more flavor and a nice, brown, and beautiful crust on the outside, and they will be very juicy and tender inside.
 See how I do it down below!